teamscode/teamscode-website/content/contests/spring-2022/rules.md

 <br>

+### Problem Difficulty

-* Novice/Intermediate/Advanced: There are around 10 total problems in ascending order of difficulty.
+* There are ~10 total problems in ascending order of difficulty.

-* Novice/Intermediate/Advanced: Each problem has 10 tests.
-Easy problem tests are worth **10 points** each, Medium problem tests are worth **20 points** each, and Hard problem test cases are worth **30 points** each — Maximum of 3,000 points if all problems are correct.
+### Problem Points

+* Each problem has some number of tests (usually 10 or 20).
+The entire problem is worth some number of points (usually 100).
+If you solve X tests correctly for a problem with Y tests and N total points, you get (X/Y * N) points.
 * Note that each test may have multiple test cases where each test case must be solved correctly to get points for the test.
 * Output must match **exactly** with expected output to receive points for the test case - there is no partial credit.

+### Problem Tests

+* The first test is always the sample given in the problem.
+* Some problems will have explicitly stated subtasks.
+For example, a problem with 10 tests may have tests 1-5 with N<=10 and tests 6-10 with N<=100.

+### Ties

-* Ties will be broken by the timestamp on the last submission that increases your total score.
+* Ties will be broken by the timestamp on the last correctly submitted problem.

 <br>